cran-task-views/WebTechnologies/README.md

 **Tools for Working with Scraped Webpage Contents**

   - Several packages can be used for parsing HTML documents. [boilerpipeR](http://cran.rstudio.com/web/packages/boilerpipeR/index.html) provides generic extraction of main text content from HTML files; removal of ads, sidebars and headers using the boilerpipe Java library. [<span class="Ohat">RTidyHTML</span>](http://www.Omegahat.net/RTidyHTML/) interfaces to the libtidy library for correcting HTML documents that are not well-formed.
 This library corrects common errors in HTML documents.
 [W3CMarkupValidator](http://cran.rstudio.com/web/packages/W3CMarkupValidator/index.html) provides an R Interface to W3C Markup Validation Services for validating HTML documents.
   - For XML documents, the [<span class="Ohat">XMLSchema</span>](http://www.Omegahat.net/XMLSchema/) package provides facilities in R for reading XML schema documents and processing them to create definitions for R classes and functions for converting XML nodes to instances of those classes.
-It provides the framework for meta-computing with XML schema in R. [xslt](https://github.com/hrbrmstr/xslt) is a package providing an interface to the [xmlwrapp](http://vslavik.github.io/xmlwrapp/) an XML processing library that provides an XSLT engine for transforming XML data using a transform stylesheet.
+It provides the framework for meta-computing with XML schema in R. [xslt](http://cran.rstudio.com/web/packages/xslt/index.html) is an extension for the [xml2](http://cran.rstudio.com/web/packages/xml2/index.html) package to transform XML documents by applying an xslt style-sheet.
 (It can be seen as a modern replacement for [<span class="Ohat">Sxslt</span>](http://www.Omegahat.net/Sxslt/), which is an interface to Dan Veillard’s libxslt translator, and the [<span class="Ohat">SXalan</span>](http://www.Omegahat.net/SXalan/) package.)
 This may be useful for webscraping, as well as transforming XML markup into another human- or machine-readable format (e.g., HTML, JSON, plain text, etc.). [<span class="Ohat">SSOAP</span>](http://www.Omegahat.net/SSOAP/) provides a client-side SOAP (Simple Object Access Protocol) mechanism.
 It aims to provide a high-level interface to invoke SOAP methods provided by a SOAP server. [<span class="Ohat">XMLRPC</span>](http://www.Omegahat.net/XMLRPC/) provides an implementation of XML-RPC, a relatively simple remote procedure call mechanism that uses HTTP and XML.
 This can be used for communicating between processes on a single machine or for accessing Web services from within R.
   - [<span class="Ohat">Rcompression</span>](http://www.Omegahat.net/Rcompression/) (not on CRAN): Interface to zlib and bzip2 libraries for performing in-memory compression and decompression in R. This is useful when receiving or sending contents to remote servers, e.g. Web services, HTTP requests via RCurl.
   - [tm.plugin.webmining](http://cran.rstudio.com/web/packages/tm.plugin.webmining/index.html): Extensible text retrieval framework for news feeds in XML (RSS, ATOM) and JSON formats.
 Currently, the following feeds are implemented: Google Blog Search, Google Finance, Google News, NYTimes Article Search, Reuters News Feed, Yahoo Finance and Yahoo Inplay.
   - [webshot](http://cran.rstudio.com/web/packages/webshot/index.html) uses [PhantomJS](http://phantomjs.org/) to provide screenshots of web pages without a browser.
 It can be useful for testing websites (such as Shiny applications).